novotimo/tlsproxy/doc/ARCHITECTURE.md

 ## Introduction

 This TLS proxy is a small project I'm doing to practice software design, with its architecture strongly influenced by nginx's really nice event-based architecture.
-It's pretty much just stunnel, but implemented on an epoll-based event loop.
+It's pretty much just stunnel, but implemented on an epoll-based event loop, so it's way over 10x faster while still being much simpler than nginx.

+The intended audience is devops and sysadmins who want to have a TLS terminator that's quite easy on resources, and will be a first class citizen in Docker when used to protect microservices, though it can handle massive concurrency, matching `nginx`'s performance at around 300 handshakes per second per worker process on my CPU (an AMD Ryzen 7 5800X) while using negligible RAM.

 ## Definitions